10.25.2023

 Subscribe to our YouTube channel or follow us on Spotify so you don’t miss another Martal Group Fireside Chat.

 The breakthroughs in artificial intelligence (AI) have unlocked incredible potential for innovation and growth.
-Yet, as tech companies and startups integrate AI systems into their solutions and business models, they face many challenges.
+Yet, as tech companies and startups integrate generative AI systems and other AI models into their solutions, they face many challenges.

 From adversarial threats that can distort AI-driven results to potential financial setbacks, threats to brand credibility, and the ever-looming risk of intellectual property breaches, the road to success is fraught with obstacles.
 It’s a dynamic landscape where the stakes are high, and the need for robust AI security solutions has never been more critical.